williamteav/personal_website/blog/post002/entry.md

 <center><img src="B18.JPG"></center>

-A prewar development of the DC-2 airliner, the **Douglas B-18 Bolo** was obsolete by the time World War II broke out.
-The aircraft on display is a B-18B, meaning it has been modified for anti-submarine patrols.
-Postwar, this Bolo served as a crop sprayer, cargo transport, and fire tanker.
+A prewar development of the DC-2 airliner, the **Douglas B-18 Bolo** medium bomber was obsolete by the time World War II broke out.
+Nevertheless the Bolo contributed to the sinking of several German submarines off the Atlantic coast.
+The B-18B on display was modified for anti-submarine patrols and later served as a crop sprayer, cargo transport, and fire tanker.

 <center><img src="B23.JPG"></center>

-Designed as a successor to its B-18, the **Douglas B-23 Dragon** never saw combat during World War II, having been passed over in favor of more advanced medium bombers.
+Designed as a successor to the B-18, the **Douglas B-23 Dragon** never saw combat during World War II, having been passed over in favor of more advanced medium bombers.
 Several Dragons, such this one, were converted to UC-67 executive transports.

 <center><img src="C45.JPG"></center>